Late Fourth Century

 Timoleon's expeditionary force was made up from mercenaries who had gained experience in the Third Sacred War (in which Philip of Macedonia had more or less conquered Central Greece).
 Evading a Carthaginian interception force, Timoleon arrived at Tauromenium, met the army of Hicetas, and unexpectedly attacked the man who had invited him.
 He now opened negotiations with Dionysius and offered collaboration in the war against Carthage.
 Dionysius agreed, allowed Timoleon's troops to enter Ortygia, beat off his enemies, and found himself outsmarted by Timoleon.
 In the summer of 343, Dionysius II accepted an offer to settle in Corinth and disappeared from the Sicilian scene.

 Now, Timoleon could start with a project of recovery.
 Thousands of Greeks responded to his invitation to come to Sicily, accept grants of land, and repopulate the cities.
 (Their number is estimated at 60,000.)
 At the same time, Timoleon continued the war against Carthage and defeated his enemy at the river Cremisus, in the interior of the island.note[There is more to read here.]
 (During this war, Carthage for the first time employed Greek mercenaries on a large scale.)
-A peace treaty was signed between Syracuse and Carthage in 339, and two years later, the other towns joined in, at about the same time as the cities of Greece proper and Philip of Macedonia signed the collective peace treaty of Corinth.
+A peace treaty was signed between Syracuse and Carthage in 339, and two years later, the other towns joined in, at about the same time as the cities of Greece proper and Philip of Macedonia signed the collective peace that is known as the Corinthian League.
 The border with the Carthaginian territories was to be the river Halycus again.

 Timoleon celebrated his victory with an emission of coins showing Zeus Eleutherius, "Zeus the Liberator".
 At Syracuse, he reorganized the constitution, mixing elements of democracy, oligarchy, and monarchy.
 It was meant as a solid foundation for stability, peace, and prosperity, and indeed, Sicily saw a generation of peace.